DevExpress/devextreme-reactive/README.md

 DevExtreme Reactive is a set of business React components that deeply integrate with Bootstrap and Material-UI libraries.

+## This project is not in development but supported
+We are currently investigating the possibility of making our [DevExtreme](https://github.com/DevExpress/DevExtreme) components [native](https://github.com/DevExpress/DevExtreme/issues/16468) to replace DevExtreme Reactive components.
+Thus, if you want to create a new application, we recommend doing it with [devextreme react](https://github.com/DevExpress/devextreme-react).
+For those who already have an application on Reactive, we will write migration guides and do our best to make the migration easier.

 ## Common Features

 - Composable and extendable plugin-based architecture